oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/tools/kubernetes.md

     -   clusterName: mycluster3
         replicas: 4
 ```

-The syntax of the `spec/serverPod/env` and other list sections in the WDT model are different from the syntax in the target file.
-The WDT tools do not recognize the hyphenated list syntax, so these elements are specified in a similar manner to other model lists.

 If clusters are specified in the `kubernetes/spec` section of the model, those clusters will be configured in the domain resource file, and clusters from the `topology` section will be disregarded.